salvisa/salvisa/README.md

 # 👋 Hey, I'm Sarvesh!

-I'm a graduate student at **Northeastern University** finishing my M.S. in Information Systems (Dec 2025).
+I'm a graduate of **Northeastern University** with an M.S. in Information Systems (Dec 2025).
 I build end-to-end data solutions — from ETL pipelines and data warehouses to BI dashboards and AI-powered analytics tools — and translate them into business insights that actually drive decisions.

 ---